Pablomfm/Intracranial_Hemorrhages/readme.txt

 		3. Change to categories when appropriate.
 		4. Check datatypes and save in a hdf5 file.

-    	- '4.
-EDA & Descriptive Statistics': exploring data analysis of the variables contained in 'ICH_cured.rda'.
+    	- '4.1 EDA & Descriptive Statistics of Outcomes': exploring data analysis of the variables contained in 'ICH_cured.rda'.
 This Notebook contains the code for the following tasks:
 		1. Load the database
 		2. Check variables: datatypes and values
 		3. Change datatypes when appropriate.